owensgl/biol525D/Topic_8-9/plotting_structure.md

 Make sure you have downloaded your faststructure directory to your Downloads folder using cyberduck or scp.

+NOTE: This tutorial is based on Rstudio 1.2.1335 and R 3.6.1, the latest version of both.
+Almost all steps should work identically on older versions, but there may be issues installing some packages.
+In this case, I recommend updating your version of R unless you have a specific reason not to.

 ``` r
 #First we install some packages